Bilbo’s Super Buds

 Out of the countless seeds available, Bilbo found this winner- a combination of good genes and plenty of light has resulted in these formidable heads.
 He managed to single out this phenomenal plant from a selection of 20 or 30 seeds.
 He was attracted to this particular plant by the size of the then up-and-coming buds and was satisfied that he had made a good choice.
 But then this monster took all the attention by towering above everything else in the room.
 Such a particular plant is rarely found.
 This one is a Sweet Tooth 3 from Spiceoflifeseeds and is number one on their list of quality seeds.
 The taste is sublime and reminds one of the sweetness of grapefruit.

 It might have even been possible to have produced even heftier heads than these, as Bilbo has just used ordinary potting soil from the typical garden center.
 He might have bumped up his gram total return with a quality soil mix even more.
 These plants had enjoyed four weeks of growth before flowering for 51 days.
 He gave them 3000 watts during development, and once in flower, they received 6400 watts.
 He lines the lamps up vertically and horizontally, and all of them have exhausts fitted to keep them air-cooled.

 He also uses C02 generators that can put his room at 1500 PPM in under three minutes.
 A digitized CO2 control gadget then keeps it that way.
 Every second hour, the air in the room is changed completely to exhaust any gaseous fumes that may have built up.
 Several climate controllers constantly regulate the whole room.
 Bilbo claims to make careful, considered use of the CO2, for he notices a significant change when he allows the temperature to soar in the room.

 The most important thing to remember is to grow them hard with as much exposure to light as possible, from the moment they are seedlings up until the final harvest.

-Originally posted on the Overgrow Forums 2003
+It was originally posted on the Overgrow Forums in 2003.